gundermann/phpReports/README.md

 Have a look at folder model for examples of report-files.

-Furthermore you have to set up the Configuration.php.
+Furthermore you have to set up the Configurator.php.
 There are several properties you have the define.

 <h3>Properties</h3>
 <ul>